Gemba/skyscraper/docs/CONFIGINI.md

 #### regionPrios

 Completely overwrites the internal region priority list inside of Skyscraper.
 Multiple regions can be configured here separated by commas.
-Read more about how regions are handled in general [here](REGIONS.md).
+Read more about how [regions are handled in general](REGIONS.md).

 !!! info